JsArafath/job-portal-client/README.md

 ## Live Site: https://training-tutor.web.app/

-Here is Some Navbar (Courses, Blog, Register, Login).
 This is a responsive  site.
 So, Everyone can use it with any devices.

-## There Are Some Topic About Development.....

-# *  Topic Of Courses
-    * C Programming
-    * Data Structures And Algorithms
-    * Full Stack (MERN) Web
-    * Python
-    * PHP
-    * Database

-Everyone can use this simple website and join with our website to gain coding knowledge.

 ## To make this website technologies use.....